inhumatesystems/rti-client/README.md

 # Inhumate RTI Client

-This repository contains client libraries for the Inhumate RTI (RunTime Infrastructure), part of the [Inhumate Suite](https://inhumatesystems.com/products/sboss/) for simulation-based operations.
+This repository contains client libraries for the Inhumate RTI (RunTime Infrastructure), part of the [Inhumate Suite](https://inhumatesystems.com/products/suite/).

 ## Platforms